Biswajit-Mukherjee/create-frmwk/README.md

     npm start
 ```

 This will open the page on a new tab in the browser.
-The port number can be changed to any port of your choice.
+The port number can be changed to any port of your choice in the package.json file.